Criminal Justice System

 We are strongly networked with other service providers and resources in out tri-county service area.
 These include, but are not limited to, the Department of Social Services, Alcohol and Drug Abuse Commission, Mental Health, Carolina Counseling, City and County Law Enforcement, Family and Criminal Court, local attorneys, South Carolina Legal Services, other shelter and rape crisis centers, local hospitals and health clinics, schools, Salvation Army, Piedmont Community Actions, United Ways, and churches.
 In-shelter groups are conducted by our staff and staff from other agencies, and we provide domestic violence and sexual assault groups for the community and receive referrals from these same agencies.

 Our staff members regularly participate as trainers in workshops for law enforcement, magistrates, hospital personnel, and social service agencies.
-These workshops are conducted annually under the auspices of the Spartanburg County Board of Domestic Violence, Leadership Spartanburg, and the Spartanburg Junior League.
 These events are in addition to providing speakers for civic groups, churches, and schools and for staffing information booths at community events.
 We have developed and implemented education/prevention programs in local elementary, middle, high schools, and colleges.
 We also have a very good relationship with the local media and have been able to get excellent coverage.

 SAFE Homes-Rape Crisis Coalition also maintains a high visibility in the community and continues to form new alliances and maintain membership in those agencies that assist crime victims – our primary concern.
 The following is a list of our current memberships on the local, state, and national levels: